-The apocalypse for startups begins
+The apocalypse for start-ups begins

-Layoffs, down rounds, fear: For startups, the toughest time in a decade is just beginning.
-But not everything about it is bad.
+Layoffs, down rounds, fear: start-ups are currently facing the toughest time in a decade.
+But not everything is bad.

-The first impacts are coming down on the startup scene like meteors.
-In the beginning, they were still small lumps when the first start-ups closed their offices or then quietly canceled their expansion.
-But since today at the latest, it has become clear that an apocalypse is just beginning, the likes of which startups have not seen in over a decade.
-One thing is already clear: it's going to be intense.
+The first impacts have come crashing down on the start-up scene like meteorites.
+In the beginning, the first start-ups to close their offices or quietly and secretly cancel their expansion were small chunks.
+However, since today at the latest, it has become clear that an apocalypse the likes of which start-ups have not seen for over a decade is just beginning.
+One thing is already clear: it's going to be tough.

 Start-ups must prepare for hard times